arkeldi/TCP-IP-Enhanced-IPC-System/README.md

 - I also had to modify the client to send requests across the network request channels using the TCP/IP protocol.

-The pdf attached shows an extensive report of the code.
+The code analysis document(pdf) I have attached go into depth of the program.

 **Tasks**